Frequently Asked Questions

 Depending on what you are trying to accomplish, your path will vary.
 A good place to get started is our Neophyte's Guide.

 There are many ways that you can help to contribute to the group.
 What we're really looking for is for people to contribute information to our site.
 You can post on the forums, talk in IRC, or email rat[at]soldierx.com concerning adding entries to the hdb/books/tutorials/etc. If this isn't really your thing, there are a number of other ways that you can help SOLDIERX.

 We accept paypal and hardware donations - contact rat[at]soldierx.com if you are interested in helping this way.

 You can also mine bitcoins for us.
 For more information on how to do this, please see https://www.soldierx.com/tutorials/Bitcoin-Mining-SX

 We also get referral fees for books purchased through amazon.com.
-If you are planning on buying something from amazon, please search for it and purchase using this link:
+If you are planning on buying something from amazon, please search for it and purchase using these links:

 Last but not least, we sell shirts to help spread the word about our site.
 We sell them at base cost ($15) plus shipping ($5 inside the USA).

 If you are serious about joining SOLDIERX, you should have at least 5-10 hours of time to give to the group each week.
 The first step in becoming a member is to become a recruit.
-In order to become a recruit you need to email the following information to email@example.com:
+In order to become a recruit you need to contact RaT with the following information:

 Contact Information (AIM, yahoo, etc):